-Marketing Strategy of PepperFry analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of PepperFry analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on PepperFry marketing mix, help the brand succeed in the market.

 PepperFry marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the PepperFry Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in PepperFry marketing strategy can be explained as follows: